Dafluxtech/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3 script that displays the content of /etc/passwd and /etc/hosts.

 4 script that displays the last 10 lines of /etc/passwd.

+5 script that displays the first 10 lines of /etc/passwd.